Hauz Khas Complex: Visitor information

 Hauz Khas is close to Green Park and Safdarjung Development Area and is well connected by road and Metro rail to all city centers.

 The complex is open for visitors all days of the week from 10 AM to 6 PM.
 In 2019, the monument was declared to be a ticketed site and a small ticketing counter was established for visitors.

 The Deer Park at the entry to the tank is a beautifully landscaped lush green park where spotted Deers, peacocks, rabbits, guinea pigs and variety of birds around the tank could be seen.

-A light and sound show narrating the historicity of the complex is organized by the Tourism Department in the evenings.
+A light and sound show narrating the history of the complex is organized by the Tourism Department in the evenings.

-The Ministry of Tourism of Government of India is in the process of setting up India's first night bazaar at Hauz Khas to be called the "Eco Night Bazaar".
+The Ministry of Tourism of Government of India is in the process of setting up India's first night bazaar at Hauz Khas, to be called the "Eco Night Bazaar".
 The objective is to provide organically grown foodgrains, seeds of rare plants, handmade paper products and a safe place to watch cultural festivals.
 Delhi Tourism and Transportation Development Corporation (DTDC) has also proposed setting up an open-air theatre to present cultural fests, folk dances and plays.
 Eco-friendly shopping kiosk made in bamboo with a bamboo bridge to cross the lake are also planned.